 On the contrary, it will only lead to brand fatigue.
-According to HubSpot, 78% of your audience are likely to unsubscribe from your emails if they receive too many.
-Giving an option to reduce the frequency of emails on the subscribe page could help.
+According to HubSpot, 78% of your audience is likely to unsubscribe from your emails if they receive too many.
+Giving the option to reduce the frequency of emails on the subscribe page could help.

 However, it’s usually too late by the time that page is reached, so try to avoid it as much as possible.
 There is no universal way to determine the right frequency of emails.
 A good starting point could actually be to ask your audience with perhaps a welcome email.

 At the very least, make sure you email your audience when it adds value to them.
 That is always an acceptable email frequency.

 Do not.
 Just, do not.
 A purchased email marketing list can never generate a positive return on investment.
 As a matter of fact, purchasing a list is pretty much giving up every advantage to be gained.

 Purchased lists contain a number of problems.
 The biggest is that subscribers on purchased lists have not given consent to be contacted by you.
 This pretty much eliminates all the goodwill that makes email marketing so effective.

 Additionally, many laws make unsolicited emails illegal, including the POPI Act.
 Another problem is deliverability issues.
 Purchased emails tend to have a lot of outdated and invalid emails.
 These negatively affect the performance of your campaigns.

 This distorted data can be very discouraging.
 The remaining that do deliver usually just get relegated to the SPAM folder.
 This negatively affects your domain as a whole.
 The few that get opened cannot make up for this negative impact.

 Failing to audit your lists regularly